|Main Subject Pages|

 (BLM) involved with this website?

 The quick answer is that the BLM was the employer of the author of this website (who is retired now) and helped facilitate its creation by offering that author a "special project" as a challenge in the waning years of his career.
-This website was the project picked which has been done in addition to his regular duties in the public rangeland administration and management world (with the addition to lots of personal time and expense).
+This website was the project picked which has been done in addition to his regular duties in the public rangeland administration and management world along with the addition of a significant amount of personal time and expense.

-More generally, the BLM - as the largest land managing
+More generally, the BLM as the entity managing the largest land base

-entity in the United States (largest land base) - has tens of thousands of
+in the United States (248+ million acres), has tens of thousands of

 historic sites on lands that it manages.
 Virtually all of these sites

 are either in the American West or Alaska.